 4. Resolve the Root Cause of Claim Edits

 Reduce the number of claims hitting an edit by tracking the root causes of your most frequent errors.
-Once the reason is determined, work with your staff to make changes to process workflow and/or train on necessary coding requirements to prevent future occurrences.
+Once the reason is determined, work with your staff to make changes to the medical claim submissions process workflow and/or train on necessary coding requirements to prevent future occurrences.

 Many claim edits are due to errors or omissions in the data that populate your claims.
 Your provider's name, the location of the service provided, and other required data elements are entered at the charge entry process.
 If the information is not entered correctly, it will not appear on the claim form in the correct formats and fields.
 In order to reduce claim edits, provide training for your staff on the required claim fields and how they map to your practice management system.

 Good analytics and reporting allows practices to efficiently sort pre-billed claims and denials for rework.
 A best practice for creating an efficient workflow is grouping claims by issue so team members can efficiently work similar claims, thereby reducing turnaround times.
 It is also conducive for the identification of trends that contribution to denials and days in A/R.

 To continuously improve effectiveness and efficiency of the evolving requirements of an effective Revenue Cycle, in-depth policies and procedures that support a continuous learning model are warranted.

 - Developing a well-documented claim-correction process